xiechengmude/xDAN-RL-Training-GRPO/README.md

 This result reminds us that the existing rich high-quaity text-modality reasoning data maybe beneficial to train a strong multimodal reasoning model, especially at this very moment when high-quality multimodal reasoning data is scarce.

+We provide the data `examples/data/mathlv345_8k_chatml.json` and script `examples/scripts/r1_scripts/train_rloo_qwenvl2_5_math.sh` for reproduction.
+Note that the system prompt of our model is consistent with that of training during evaluation.

 ### More findings are coming...

 ## Features